 The nomination should include:

-2018 Selection Committee Members: Laura Greene (Chair), Sujit Datta, Eugene Demler, Joel Franklin, Eun-Ah Kim, David W. Miller, Paul M. Miller, Stephanie Moyerman, Talat Rahman
+2019 Selection Committee Members: Laura Greene (Chair), Roger Falcone, Eun-Ah Kim, Sujit Datta, Shelly Lester, Geoffrey Lovelace, Paul M. Miller, Stephanie Moyerman, Talat Rahman, Nima Arkani-Hamed

 Serving a diverse and inclusive community of physicists is a primary goal for APS.
 Nominations of qualified women and members of underrepresented minority groups are especially encouraged.